egy1st/zerobytes-mkdocs/docs/index.md

 1. M. Abbas, A. Shoukry, Clustering using shared reference points algorithm based on a sound data model, International Journal of Data Engineering(IJDE), Volume 3, Issue (2012) 28–47.

-1. M. Abbas , R. Kashef,  A. Shoukry,  ICDM 2012.
+1. M. Abbas, R. Kashef,  A. Shoukry,  ICDM 2012.
 CSharp: A Clustering Using Shared Reference Points Algorithm, International Conference on Data Mining, Penang, Malaysia, World Academy of Science.